xrise-dev/guzzle-advanced-throttle/README.md

 #### Custom caching strategy

-Your custom caching strategy must implement `CacheStrategy`.
-It is suggested you use `Cacheable` for a parent class.
-This will give a good head start, see `ForceCache` and `Cache` for ideas.
+The custom caching strategy must implement the `CacheStrategy` interface.
+It is advised to use the `Cacheable` abstraction to implement base functionality.
+For reference implementations, please check `ForceCache` and `Cache`.

-To use your custom caching strategy, you'll need to pass the fully qualified cache name to `RequestLimitRuleset`.
+To use the new caching strategy, you'll need to pass the fully qualified class name to `RequestLimitRuleset`.

 ##### Usage